 Not being an Economic Developer, I’m a little out of my element with this post.
 The simple beauty of A Micropolitan Manifesto is that I think I can get away with it.
 Still, I’ll keep this quick and just say Manifesto could have been written for Peterborough.
 Sub 100k people, rural to those from Toronto and urban to those immediately around us.
 One could walk our downtown side-to-side and end-to-end in less than 20 minutes, though to do so would miss the point and place, the energy and creativity.

 Those of us who live here, know exactly why we do.
 We know our strengths – natural, cultural and human – and recognise the value of growing our local economy through businesses in our immediate community that serve our neighbours.
-I know as a new small business owner I’m now part of this community in an … Read More »
+I know as a new small business owner I’m now part of … Read More »

 I’m quickly discovering networking to be the lifeblood of an independent designer, and despite the good fortune of being busy these first couple months it was time to step out, make connections and explore new opportunities with 3 stops on the calendar tonight.